As an Amazon Associate we earn from qualifying purchases.

 How Big Will My Boobs Be?

 In the United States, the average size of a bra is 34DD, which means that your breasts can grow up to 30 ½ inches for the bust and 38 inches for the cup size.
 In the U.K, however, it is 36DD.
 The size of your breasts differs because of your age, genes, and your weight.

 These sizes will also differ from one lady to another.
-Their breasts can get bigger than 36DD or smaller than 34DD.
-The size of your breasts can also change during your monthly period, during pregnancy, after giving birth, and while nursing.
+Their breasts can get bigger than 34C cup or smaller than a 32B cup size.
+The size of your breasts can also change during your monthly period, during pregnancy, after giving birth, and while pumping and nursing.